 Meditation is also a useful tool to help you gain control of precognition.
 It is entirely possible for you to ask your future self questions and receive answers from your future self.
 Should you reach that point I’ll explain what you actually did and how it was even possible if you ask me too.

-Anonymous asked: Ever since I can remember, I've had strong senses of deja vu.
+Anonymous said: Ever since I can remember, I've had strong senses of deja vu.
 An event would take place and I would know that I'd already witnessed it happen before.
 Within the past few years, though, I've been able to consciously predict what would happen and even explain to others around me what was about to take place, with 100 percent accuracy.
 What's going on?
 How can I predict specific events and results perfectly?

 There’s the first possibility, it’s just luck.

 Then there’s the second possibility.
 It’s based upon you actually witnessing the events in your sleep months or years before, you fail to remember the dream upon waking but the memory still remains with your subconscious.
 You’ll later recall scenes and scenarios from these precognitive dreams but are unable to remember how you first saw them.

 The final possibility is that you never did dream the events nor was it based upon lucky guesses.
 The scenarios you see are based upon waking precognitive visions of the future.
 I’ve rarely been able to do this myself as it only occurs when I’m physically and mentally exhausted.

 Finally I would strongly suggest you keep a notebook of your precognitive experiences, the events you have seen, when they occurred.
 With one golden rule, no matter how strange or peculiar the event is, you must write it down.
 Once you can prove these precognitive events are happening to you, please don’t share it openly with people.
 Find the right people who are like you.